-My husband and I saw Jimmy Buffet perform at the Virginia Beach amphitheater last weekend, and I wasn’t prepared for how much it would affect me.
+My husband and I saw Jimmy Buffett perform at the Virginia Beach amphitheater last weekend, and I wasn’t prepared for how much it would affect me.
 Here was the background coastal music of my whole life, from as far back as I can remember.
-Here was the future I want for myself and my husband, … Continue reading Embracing my love for Jimmy Buffet
+Here was the future I want for myself and my husband, … Continue reading Embracing my love for Jimmy Buffett

 When our record club sent us the March record-of-the-month, Yours Conditionally by Tennis (duo Alaina Moore and Patrick Riley), my husband put the disc on the turntable, started it spinning, placed the needle on the pink vinyl, and sat down on the couch with a cocktail and the liner notes.
 Later, he told me, “You … Continue reading What do you eat when you live aboard?

 Our 10 year-old daughter saved her allowance for weeks last year so that she could buy herself a guitar.
 I fully supported her effort, and I pitched in by loaning her money when she was short.
 She’s been taking lessons for a while now, maybe even for a year, yet she struggles to remember to … Continue reading Free falling

 When I wrote about our new record player, my dad left a comment on the post: Remember, I have about ten feet of vinyl you’re welcome to browse the next time you’re here!
 I’m here now, and oh my goodness have I browsed.
 Sunday was a rainy, blustery day at my folks’ house, so we … Continue reading Ten Feet of Vinyl

 My phone dinged Thursday when I was out of town for work.
 It was a text from my husband.
 Did you hear about Prince?
 I did.
 I had.
 A colleague from Minneapolis had gotten the news when we were exploring the Duke Gardens.
 An appropriate place to receive that kind of news, given the cover art of Purple … Continue reading Purple Rain